Advanced Skills Week - More Skills & New Techniques

 The cornerstone of all cabinetmaking is accurate planing, a little revision of basic technique, some gossamer thin shavings, will be followed by preparation of the main box components.
 Dovetails are still the best solution for joining wood together at a corner but to raise your game a little, and make the dovetails look more exciting, we’ll lay out and cut some really attractive ‘Hound’s Tooth’ dovetails, this will give you the chance to reinforce and build on those other key skills, sawing and chiselling.

 Veneering & Laminating are techniques that tend to go hand-in-hand, are a natural progression to using solid wood and will take your cabinetmaking to a whole new level, but for this to be successful you will need to understand how to incorporate a dimensionally stable material with a material that keeps moving, without them both getting into a fight.

 Veneering and laminating open up huge opportunities for adding decoration and shape into your work (and allow you to disguise MDF!)
-Low tech ‘Hammer Veneering’ with hot glue, and high tech Vacuum Presses, or just using loads of clamps, are all relevant , so you’ll have the opportunity to try each technique.
-Add making your own Inlays & Bandings into the equation and you really have the icing on the cake.
+Low tech ‘Hammer Veneering’ with hot glue, and high tech Vacuum Presses, or just using loads of clamps, are all relevant , so you’ll have the opportunity to try some of these techniques.

 Letting metalwork into wood is another important milestone for a cabinetmaker, usually coming close to the end of a project, it’s vital that you have a fool-proof method of fitting hinges and locks.
 You will learn about hinge positioning, pivot-points, how to make fine adjustments and how to make a standard Butt Hinge work like a Stop Hinge.
 Having fitted the lock, making and fitting a diamond shaped escutcheon will be the final finishing touch.